martindessart/martindessart.github.io/_projects/1_project.md

 related_publications: false
 ---

-**Keywords:** microbial ecology, coral reef fish, methanogenesis, gas chromatography, PCR
+**Keywords** microbial ecology, coral reef fish, methanogenesis, gas chromatography, PCR

 From April to June 2019, I worked at the MARBEC lab in Montpellier, France, under the supervision of Jean-Christophe Auguet and Marie-Charlotte Cheutin.